-1. Previous works
+1 Previous works

 The extraction of shortest paths is a building block for a large class of applications ranging from graph theory to computer vision.
-The computation can be carried over a totally discrete setting (such as a graph) or over a discretized domain (such as an image or a 3D mesh).
+The computation can be carried in a totally discrete setting (such as a graph) or over a discretized domain (such as an image or a 3D mesh).

 Graphs and discrete computation.
-The canonical method to compute shortest paths on graphs is the Dijkstra algorithm, see for instance [4].
-Fast exploration strategies have been used to speed up the computation.
-The $A^$ algorithm [12] makes use of an heuristic to reduce the search space.
-Other exploration strategies have been proposed in the field of artificial intelligence, such as such as IDA\ [10].
+The canonical method to compute shortest paths on graphs is the Dijkstra algorithm (see for instance [5]).
+Fast exploration strategies have been used to speed-up the computation.
+The $A^$ algorithm [15] makes use of a heuristic to reduce the search space.
+Other exploration strategies have been proposed in the field of artificial intelligence, such as IDA\ [13].

 Images and continuous setting.
-In order to extract geodesics for a continuous metric, the Fast Marching algorithm [15] uses both a discrete scheme for derivation and a front propagation.
-A similar algorithm was also proposed in [18].
+In order to extract geodesics for a continuous metric, the Fast Marching algorithm [19] uses a front propagation to solve non-iteratively a finite difference approximation of the Eikonal equation.
+A similar algorithm was also proposed in [24].
 The minimal length properties of geodesics has been applied in computer vision, for example to solve global minimization problems for deformable models [3].
-The continuous nature of this method is particularly attractive for image-based processings, for instance to extract tubular structures and centerlines in 3D medical data [5].
+The continuous nature of this method is particularly attractive for image processing, for instance to extract tubular structures and centerlines in 3D medical data [6].

 Path planning: from discrete to continuous.
-Discrete computation on graphs give rise to numerous schemes to perform motion planification and the A\ algorithm is intensively used for path-finding in video games [17].
-For the case of an Euclidean metric, faster algorithms have been devised that exploit specific data structures such as visibility graphs [14].

-The Fast Marching algorithm can be used to extract paths with a non Euclidean metric [15].
-The authors of [11] compare the Fast Marching and the A\ algorithms to perform motion planification, but they do not propose a heuristic modification of the Fast Marching.
+Discrete computation on graphs gives rise to numerous schemes to perform motion planning and the A\ algorithm is extensively used for path-finding in video games [21].
+For the case of Euclidean metrics, faster algorithms have been devised that exploit specific data structures such as visibility graphs [18].
+The Fast Marching algorithm can be used to extract paths with a non-Euclidean metric [19].
+The authors of [14] compare the Fast Marching and the A\ algorithms to perform motion planning, but they do not propose a heuristic modification of the Fast Marching.

-2. Shortest Path: Continuous and Discrete Algorithms
+2 Shortest Path: Continuous and Discrete Algorithms

-In this section we expose an unifying framework which includes the Fast Marching [15], Dijkstra [4] and $A^$ [12] algorithms together with our new heuristically driven propagation.
+In this section we develop a unifying framework which includes the Fast Marching [19], Dijkstra [5] and $A^$ [15] algorithms together with our new heuristically driven propagation.

-2.1.
-Front Propagation Methods for Shortest Path
+2.1 Front Propagation Methods for Shortest Path

 We work on a discrete set of points and for each point x we have access to its neighbors y, defining the relation $y \sim x$ .
-These points can be embedded on a discretization grid (for the Fast Marching and for our method) or can be the vertices of a graph (for Dijkstra and A\).
-Our goal is to compute the distance function $U(x) = d(x_1, x)$ to some starting point $x_1$ .
+These points can be embedded in discretete grid (for Fast Marching and for our method) or can be the vertices of a graph (for Dijkstra and A\).
+Our goal is to compute the distance function $U(x) = d(x_0, x)$ to some starting point $x_0$ .